Marrickville: Commercial areas

 The main shopping strip runs along Marrickville Road, west from Sydenham to the town hall.
 Typical businesses include cafés, grocery and clothing stores.
 Marrickville Road is well known for the artworks, by Ces Camilleri of Creative Artistic Steel, that adorn the awnings of some of its businesses.
 The shopping strip also extends south along Illawarra Road, past the railway station, to "The Warren" locality.

 Addison Road, also referred to a "Addi Road", is home to over 20 community organisations, along with art studios, galleries, theatres, a radio station, open green space, gardens and 169 trees.
 It is the location of the Addison Road Community Organisation, which runs the a Living Museum program showcasing the history and heritage of the area.
 The Addison Rd Centre for the Arts, Culture, Community and Environment, located at number 142, is located on the site of a former army depot, which opened after being converted in 1976.
 It includes many artists' studios.
 The community radio station Radio Skid Row is located Hut 23 in the community centre. and broadcasts to the Inner West suburbs of Sydney.
 Every Sunday the Addison Community Centre hosts a market where fresh fruit and vegetables, coffee and other edible products and second-hand goods are sold.
-The Vic Hotel is also in Addison Road.

-Marrickville Metro is a shopping centre located near the border with Enmore and contains supermarkets, retail, discount stores, speciality shops, food courts, restaurants, gym outlets.
+Marrickville Metro is a shopping centre located near the border with Enmore and contains supermarkets, retail, discount stores, speciality shops, food courts, restaurants.
 It was built on the site of the Vicars Woollen Mill in 1987.
 Food markets are also held bi-monthly at Marrickville Metro on Smidmore Street.

-During the 2010s, the amount of industrial spaces in Marrackville decreased as they were redeveloped and as of 2024 Marrickville contained 67 ha of land zoned for industry.
+During the 2010s, the amount of industrial spaces in Marrickville decreased as they were redeveloped and as of 2024 Marrickville contained 67 ha of land zoned for industry.
 Much of this is in South Marrickville, which hosts car repair workshops, taxi businesses and factories.
 Creative industries include a creative reuse centre on Addison Road; established in 1974 by a group of school teachers, it is today the largest of its kind in Australia.